ThomaxMerlin/task-manager/README.md

 - Responsive design with dark mode support
 - Optimistic updates for a smooth user experience
 - Local storage persistence for tasks
+- Drag-and-drop task sorting using `react-beautiful-dnd`
+- Deployable on Vercel

 ## Tech Stack